This is a complete guide to Cyprus Investment in 2021.

 We’ll be showing you some of the key facts and figures regarding the landscape of the island.

 Cyprus is the third largest island in the breathtaking Mediterranean region.
-Statistics obtained in 2020 reveal that with a 1.21 million population, it is the third most populated Mediterranean island, and stands 158th in the world ranking.
-Over the years, Cyprus has attracted expats from all over the world, and today, it hosts around 110,000 foreign permanent residents.
+Statistics obtained until January 2021 reveal that with a 1.21 million population, it is the third most populated Mediterranean island, and stands 158th in the world ranking.
+Over the years, Cyprus has attracted ex-pats from all over the world, and today, it hosts around 110,000 foreign permanent residents.

 Cyprus has always been regarded as a gateway between great civilizations, and its geostrategic location has always allowed the island to maintain an influential presence throughout history.
 The island attracts tourists and expats with its pleasant tropical climate.
 The summers are typically dry and winters are mild, while the sun shines bright for around 300 days of the year.
 The months between November and March make up the rainy season, while January is the coldest month, and August is the hottest month of the year.